-New Medical Conditions Disclosure: In the event that a student becomes injured, ill or pregnant during matriculation in the OTA program, the student must notify the Program Director immediately.
+New Medical Conditions Disclosure: In the event that a student acquires a new medical condition or diagnosis that impacts physical and/or mental capabilities during matriculation in the OTA program, the student must notify the Program Director immediately.
 The student is also encouraged to see a physician as soon as possible to discuss the physical demands of the academic and clinical components of the program.
 The student must submit documentation from the physician indicating any dates the student is restricted from full participation in the OTA program activities.
 The student's inability to participate fully in the OTA program activities may result in a failure to progress as described in this Handbook.
 Students with short term medical issues may wish to consider taking a Leave of Absence (LOA).
 This should be discussed with the Program Director and Academic Advisor.